A brief overview of our curriculum

 - Computer applications to enhance learning

 The science curriculum allows students to discover the many ways that science affects their lives.
-St. Agnes School incorporates the following textual programs: kindergarten through 5th grade uses the 2007 edition of Houghton Mifflin (California edition) series.
+St. Agnes School incorporates the following textual programs: kindergarten through 5th grade use the 2007 edition of Houghton Mifflin (California edition) series.
 The 6th, 7th, and 8th grades use the 2007 publication of Prentice Hall (California edition).
 In addition, students conduct labs and experiments to better reinforce science concepts.
-Students in grades 6th through 8th are required to participate in the annual school science fair.
+Students in grades 6 through 8 are required to participate in the annual school science fair.

 Art and Music

 Each classroom teacher integrates art throughout the curriculum.
 Music instruction takes place in the music classroom by a specialized teacher.
 Students are offered music theory, musical understanding, and appreciation through the use of tuned and un-tuned Orff instruments, in addition to vocal training instruction.
 Liturgical music is taught at all grade levels.
 English hand bells are offered as an optional part of the music instruction as an extra-curricular activity in 5th grade.
-Choir is offered as an extracurricular activity 2nd– 8th grades.
+Choir is offered as an extracurricular activity for grades 2 through 8.

 The purpose for incorporating the use of computers into the school curriculum is to reinforce, augment and enrich core curriculum, and to develop computer literacy; that is, the skills and knowledge necessary to survive in a society dependent on technology for handling information and problem solving.